 You can also choose to display a short preview of the restricted content if you want people to be able to find the content by searching on Google.

 Based on these settings, if a non-logged-in user wants to access the restricted content, he will get a short preview containing the first 20 words or any number set in the settings.
 It will look something like this on your site’s frontend:

 3. Set Up Content Restriction Rules

-After setting up the restriction messages, in your WP admin panel simply navigate to each post, page or custom post type you want to restrict.
-Below the content editor, you’ll notice a section called “Profile Builder Content Restriction“.
+After setting up the restriction messages, in your WP admin panel simply navigate to each individual page, post, or custom post type you want to restrict.
+Below the content editor, you’ll notice a metabox called “Profile Builder Content Restriction“.